Post job

 • Post a job on free websites.

-Your first interview with insurance agent candidates should focus on their interest in the role and their specific background experience.
+Your first interview with insurance agent candidates should focus on their interest in the role and background experience.
 As the hiring process goes on, you can learn more about how they'd fit into the company culture in later rounds of interviews.

-Don't forget to include a few questions that give a candidate chance to expand on their strengths in their own words.
-Asking about their special skills might reveal things you'd miss otherwise.
-At this point, candidates who are good enough can move on to the technical interview.
+Remember to include a few questions that allow candidates to expand on their strengths in their own words.
+Asking about their unique skills might reveal things you'd miss otherwise.
+At this point, good candidates can move on to the technical interview.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.